even4void/aliquote/content/post/plyr-in-scheme.md

 cbn
 ```

 Using plyr, this would simply be `ddply(data = crabs, .(sp), summarize, x = mean(BD))`.
 Related tools include `subset` and `transform`, and higher-order variations thereof (`Filter`, `Reduce`, and `Map`).
 I've seen few people using the later, but it really was not so common back in the days.
 Maybe [David Springate] talked about those functional recipes in one of his talks or tutorials, I don't remember quite well, although I'm sure he blogged about [functional programming in R].
 [Thomas Mailund] did this too.
-If I were to resume the above aspects of data processing using keywords that bear some resemblance with functional PLs, I would say this all amounts to filter, apply, reduce and collect (the later is specific to Common Lisp, though).
+If I were to resume the above aspects of data processing using keywords that bear some resemblance with functional PLs, I would say this all amounts to filter, apply (or map), reduce and collect (the later is specific to Common Lisp, though).

 On a related point, Eli Bendersky cites Ben Vandgrift and Alex Miller (_Clojure Applied_) in one of his [Clojure-related blog post].
 Look at the following piece of code: